Skip to main content

 To be eligible for a RUGS grant, a user group must:

-5. Agree to write at least two blog post per year about their group’s activities for possible publication on the R Consortium Blog
+6. Agree to write at least two blog posts per year about their group’s activities for possible publication on the R Consortium Blog

-6. Comply with the instructions completing a W9 Form (US based groups only) or Wire Transfer form (Groups based outside of the US)
+7. Comply with the instructions by completing a W9 Form (US-based groups only) or Wire Transfer form (Groups based outside of the US)

 Structure